Binary Funding Impacts in Derivative Valuation: Modeling

-If a default occurs before the maturity of the contract $T$, two parties stop exchanging $\frD^N$, and the derivative contract is marked-to-market.
-The method to calculate the close-out amount is determined before initiation of the contract and documented in Credit Support Annex (CSA)\footnote{A part of ISDA master agreement}.
-Let $e^N_t$ denote the close-out amount at $t \leq T$.
-In this paper, we deal with two conventions for the close-out amount $e^N$: \textit{clean close-out} and \textit{replacement close-out}.
-We postpone explaining the conventions to the next section after we define the hedger's hedging portfolio.
-As conventions, $\df \frD^N_t \geq0, ~e^N_{t} \geq0$ (resp. $<0$) means that the hedger pays to (resp. is paid by) the counterparty at $t \leq T$. \begin{example} If the hedger buys a zero coupon bond of unit notional amount, $ \frD^N = -\1_{\llbracket T, \infty\llbracket}$. \end{example}
+If a default occurs prior to the maturity of the contract $T$, two parties stop exchanging $\frD$, and the derivative contract is marked-to-market.
+The method to calculate the close-out amount is determined before initiation of the contract and documented in the Credit Support Annex (CSA)\footnote{A part of ISDA master agreement}.
+Let $e_t$ denote the close-out amount at $t \leq T$.
+In this paper, we deal with two conventions for the close-out amount $e$: \textit{clean price} and \textit{replacement cost}.
+We will explain the conventions in the subsequent section after we define the hedger's hedging portfolio.
+As conventions, $\df \frD_t \geq0$ (resp. $<0$) and $e_{t} \geq0$ (resp. $<0$) mean that the hedger pays to (resp. receives from ) the counterparty at $t \leq T$.
+For example, if the hedger purchases a zero coupon bond of unit notional amount, then $ \frD = -\1_{\llbracket T, \infty\llbracket}$.

-The obligation to settle $e^N$ may not be fully honored because of the default.
-To mitigate the risk, the two parties post or receive collateral (often referred to as margin).
-The amount of the collateral posted at $t\geq0$ (only for the new contract) is denoted by $m^N_t$.
-We assume that $(m^N_t)_{t\geq0}$ is an $\dsF$-adapted process.
-By \Cref{assm:intensity}, $\tau^i$, $i \in \{H, C\}$, are totally inaccessible, which means that the defaults arrive with surprise.
-Margins are posted because we do not know full information of the defaults, and this is why $m^N$ is calculated on the observable information $\dsF$.
-The exact forms of $m^N$ will be given later after the conventions for $e^N$ are introduced.
-We assume that the close-out payment is settled at the moment of default without delay and $m^N$ is posted continuously.
-As conventions, if $m^N_t \geq0$ (resp. $<0$), it means that the hedger posts (receives) the collateral at $t \leq T$.
+The obligation to settle $e$ may not be fully honored due to the default.
+To mitigate this risk, the two parties post or receive collateral (often referred to as margin).
+The amount of the collateral posted at $t\geq0$ is denoted by $m_t$.
+We assume that $(m_t)_{t\geq0}$ is an $\dsF$-adapted process.
+By \Cref{assm:intensity}, $\tau^i$, $i \in \{H, C\}$, are totally inaccessible, which means that the defaults arrive unexpectedly.
+Margins are posted because we do not know full information about the defaults, and this is why $m$ is calculated on the observable information $\dsF$.
+The exact forms of $m$ will be given later after the conventions for $e$ are introduced.
+We assume that the close-out payment is settled at the moment of default without delay and $m$ is posted continuously.
+As a convention, if $m_t \geq0$ (resp. $<0$), the hedger posts (receives) the collateral at $t \leq T$.